Start Hunting with Kids: When and How to Take a Child Hunting

 “Be very cautious around kids,” Gene advised.
 “Make sure you practice good habits and show respect for the land, animals, people, and your weapons.
 They will see your example and follow your footsteps.”

-There are also great youth programs to prepare and educate.
+There are also great youth programs to prepare and educate children.
 Here are three hunter education courses we recommend:

 - The National Archery in Schools Program is a program for grades 4 to 12 that teaches archery and ethics.